SixStringsCoder/Shelfio/docs/to-do-list.md

 **TO DO LIST**

+- Fix EDIT-ADD to only work for a User's collectibles not with another user's collecibles (i.e. I can edit someone else's collectble)

-a.
-Test out Add User Image (************not working "Image field required" problem even if image is provided)
+- Fix Add User Image (** "Image field required" problem even if image is provided)

-- Add + symbol to Categories when creating a New Collection to create Categories on-the-fly
+- Add + symbol to Categories when creating a New Collection to create Categories on-the-fly (?????)

-2. Add placeholders to Link Model for URL fields
+- Add placeholders to Link Model for URL fields (?????)

-4. Edit Contact page (Model connected to User Account?)
+- Edit Contact page (Time to make Model, View?
+Or can it be sent via email)

-5. Drag and Drop with Sortable (http://rubaxa.githwub.io/Sortable/)
+- Drag and Drop with Sortable (http://rubaxa.githwub.io/Sortable/)

 ******* Learn about Deployment (do soon)